ManishK-DS/GB_dist/README.md

-## Gaussian and Binomial distribution package built on matplot library using object oriented programming
+## Gaussian and Binomial distribution package built on matplotlib using object oriented programming
 ## published in pypi
 https://pypi.org/project/GB-dist/